akhilasananth/CCHDScreening/criteria.md

   newborn screening ontario.
 This delay means that an infant at risk for CCHD could be missed and potentially have a fatal outcome.

 ## Demonstration
 - Designed to be used by nurses and midwives in a hospital or community setting

-## Quality of architecture
-## Realistic: fits user reality
-## Fits ecosystem of infrastructure
-## Sophisticated: more than a nice me too
 ## DEMO
 - for team
 ## Quality